idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 **Keeping slack in the system** Anxiety is the difference between reality and expectations.
 Slack is the tool that helps us better model reality, and keep stress under control.

-### The road building analogy to software development roles.
+### The road building analogy to software development roles

 Imagine we want to build a new road.